 LSCM reduces the amount of distortion in a UV map by keeping each grid as square as possible.

 As a verb, the process of changing a 3-D object into another object without changing the number or order of edges and vertices.
 This is most commonly used to transform the face or body of one figure into another.
-As a noun, the result of this process, hence “Elite Morph for Victoria 4″.
-The advantage of morphing is that one high quality figure can be used to represent multiple characters.
+As a noun, the result of this process, hence “Elite Morph for Victoria 4”.
+The advantage of morphing is that one high-quality figure can be used to represent multiple characters.
+It can also be used to correct errors due to posing a figure with a rig.

 A curve or bumpy surface in 3-D space that is defined by a series of control points and a knot vector.
 Manipulating the control points reshapes the NURB.
 NURBS differ from Bezier Curves in that the control points are given different weights or levels of emphasis.